cybang77/bigdata/README.md

 sudo ln -s /usr/local/spark-2.4.3-bin-hadoop2.7 /usr/local/spark
 ```

 4\.
 Go to [Apache Hadoop Download page](http://hadoop.apache.org/releases.html#Download).
-On the table above, click on the latest version below 3 (2.8.1 as of July 2017).
+On the table above, click on the latest version below 3 (3.1.2 as of Aug 2019).
 Click as to download the *binary* version `tar.gz` archive, choose a mirror and download the file unto your computer.

 5\.
 Uncompress that file into `/usr/local` by typing: